tsutsui/netbsd-x68kserv/README.txt

 and it also contains an NFS exported NetBSD/x68k file system which has all release binaries including X server and clients.

+Since NetBSD 6.1 version, a bootable x68k floppy image that contains a brandnew netboot loader is also provided for easy bootstrap.

 3. Requirements

 - x86 based PC with NIC which can boot from USB devices
 - 10BASE-T cross cable (or HUB)
-- X680x0 machines and Neptune-X or Nereid Ethernet that can boot from floppy including netboot loader
+- X680x0 machines and Neptune-X or Nereid Ethernet that can write a bootstrap netboot floppy image and also can boot from it
+- 5.25" 2HD floppy media

 4. How to use x68kserv

-1) write image to 2GB (or larger) USB flash memory via gzip(1) and dd(1) (or Rawrite32.exe tool for Windows),
+1) write image to 2GB (or larger) USB flash memory via gunzip(1) and dd(1)
+   (or Rawrite32.exe tool for Windows),
     Rawrite32.exe tool can be found here:
     http://www.NetBSD.org/~martin/rawrite32/